 - Top with black beans, corn, salsa, and uncooked white rice.

 - Add the rest of the chicken broth.
 BAM!

 - Secure the lid, and follow my setting instructions.

 - While the mixture cooks, prepare your toppings.

 One important tip I would offer, when everything is done cooking, is to fluff the rice really gently with a fork.
 If you take the lid off and stir the mixture when the rice is piping hot, you’ll end up with rice that gloops (is that a word?) and sticks together.
 Yuck!
 So just fluff it with a fork, then put the lid over it and allow it to rest for a few minutes before serving.

-Yes, but some adaptions will be needed.
-Add 1/4 cup more chicken broth, and I would also suggest cooking the chicken separately, so that it doesn’t get overcooked/dry.
+Yes, you could use brown rice for these instant pot chicken bowls but some adaptions will be needed.
+Add ¼ cup more chicken broth, and I would also suggest using chicken thighs, or cooking the chicken separately, so that it doesn’t get overcooked/dry.
 Brown rice takes longer to cook in the IP–about 22-24 minutes (22 for low elevations, 24 for higher).
 Then follow the same pressure release instructions.

-You could substitute the chicken for ground beef or turkey.
-Sauté the meat in the bottom of the IP, first, before add the rest of the ingredients.
+- Use ground beef/ground turkey.
+To substitute, sauté the meat in the bottom of the IP, first, before adding the rest of the ingredients.

 Toppings are key!

 The toppings can really make this dish fantastic!
 I would suggest a little shredded cheese, a scoop of sour cream or plain greek yogurt, and definitely some fresh chopped cilantro and avocado.
 You could serve warm corn/flour tortillas or tortilla chips on the side.
 You could also top with some shredded lettuce or chopped spinach.